dotnet/arcade/Toolset/Overview.md

 -	If used by the build, the tool should be packaged, deployed, and consumed as a Nuget package.  (compilers, training tools, etc are out of scope.
 See above list)
 -	Every package must be versioned.
 (Proposal: https://github.com/AArnott/Nerdbank.GitVersioning)
 - There needs to be a clear and easy way to bootstrap (get started and/or add a package).
 (Proposal: https://github.com/chcosta/roslyn-tools/blob/bootstrap/docs/Toolset-Bootstrap.md)
+- A dev should be able to clone, then build without worrying about VM config or other prereqs.
+(It's understood that this may not be 100% achievable today, but it should be the north star.)
 -	Each package is serviceable (forkable) itself, and can be easily used for servicing of the product.
 The idea is that the common infra should “fork” with the product repo branch.  (see below for implementation notes/questions as this area is likely challenging to get right)
 - Each package must carry key pieces of meta-data for auditing.
 Example: source repo link and commit SHA
 -	Each contract represents a single area of work.
 In other words, there is specific “intent” for each contract/package.  (contrasted with general “helper” stuff, or lumping several things together)